ZivoMartin/AVANCEMENT-PROJET-STAGE/cypress.md

 ## Mouse:

 ### Simple event
-* click on div: Yes
-* click on img: Yes
-* click on input: Yes
+* click : Yes
 * right click: Does not differentiate between a left click and a right click but is capable of using the context menu, such as copy and paste.
-* dbleclick on div: Yes
-* dbleclick on img: Yes
-* dbleclick on input: Yes
 * dbleclick on text: Yes
-* onmousedown: No
 * onmouseenter: No
 * onmouseleave: No
 * onmousemove: No
-* onmouseout: No
-* onmouseover: No
-* onmouseup: No

 ### Senarios
-* A user clicks on a hypertext link, the browser loads the new page, the user then clicks on an element in the new page (2 clicks on two pages): Yes

-* A user hovers their mouse over a hover menu and clicks on a link to another page: No
+* Follow hypertext link: Yes

+* The menus activate by click :

+* The hovers menues : No

-* The user do a copy and paste with the mouse: Yes
+* Copy and paste with the context menue: Yes

-* The user click on a combo box and selects a subbmenu: Cypress detects the click and the selection in a combo box, but the replayer doesn't replay them.
+* The combo box: Cypress detects the click and the selection in a combo box, but the replayer doesn't replay them.

 ## KeyBoard